-Qigong creates an awareness of and influences dimensions of our being that are

-	not part of traditional exercise programs.
-Most exercises do not involve the

-	meridian system used in acupuncture nor do they emphasize the importance of

-	adding mind intent and breathing techniques to physical movements.
-When these

-	dimensions are added, the benefits of exercise increase exponentially.
+Qigong creates an awareness of and influences dimensions of our being that are not part of traditional exercise programs.
+Most other forms of exercise do not involve the meridian system used in acupuncture nor do they emphasize the importance of adding mindful intent and breathing techniques to physical movements.
+When these dimensions are added, the benefits of exercise increase exponentially.

-	The gentle, rhythmic movements of Qigong reduce stress, build stamina, increase

-	vitality, and enhance the immune system.
-It has also been found to improve

-	cardiovascular, respiratory, circulatory, lymphatic and digestive functions.
+The gentle, rhythmic movements of Qigong reduce stress, build stamina, increase vitality, and enhance the immune system.
+It has also been found to improve cardiovascular, respiratory, circulatory, lymphatic and digestive functions.

 Those who maintain a consistent practice of Qigong find that it helps one regain a youthful vitality, maintain health even into old age and helps speed recovery from illness.
 Western scientific research confirms that Qigong reduces hypertension and the incidence of falling in the aged population.
 One of the more important long-term effects is that Qigong reestablishes the body/mind/soul connection.